ApolloAuto/apollo/docs/quickstart/apollo_2_0_quick_start.md

 8. Under Tasks click Start Auto.
 (Note: Be cautious when starting autonomous driving, you should now be in autonomous mode)
 ![](images/dreamview_start_auto.png)
 9. After autonomous testing is complete, under Tasks click Reset All, close all windows and shutdown the machine.
-10. Step 13: Remove the hard drive.
+10. Remove the hard drive.